WYCC: Sale to WTTW and closure

 On October 25, 2017, a notice was posted on the station's website saying that subchannel 20.1 would broadcast MHz WorldView, though the station announced there would be no changes to the 20.2 or 20.3 subchannels.
-WorldView, which offered international news and entertainment programming, had been carried on a subchannel of WYCC since 2010; the 20.2 subchannel had been airing FNX since November 1, 2013.
+WorldView, which offered international news and entertainment programming, had been carried on a subchannel of WYCC since 2010; the 20.2 subchannel had been airing First Nations Experience (FNX) since November 1, 2013.
 WTTW began accepting WYCC members.

 On December 7, 2017, Window to the World Communications, owner of WTTW, announced that it was seeking to purchase WYCC from the City Colleges of Chicago, in a move that would put the two stations back under the same corporate umbrella.
 However, the license assignment application was not submitted to the FCC until late January 2018, which disclosed that Window to the World Communications would acquire the WYCC license for $100,000.
 As part of the purchase, WYCC entered into a channel sharing agreement with WTTW.
 The sale was approved by the FCC on March 13, 2018, and was completed on April 20.
 As a part of MHz WorldView's closure on March 1, 2020, WTTW planned to move World programming to channel 20.1, while its original channel slot (11.3) would have broadcast Create.
 However, WTTW changed its plan to provide FNX programming instead.

 In May 2022, Window to the World Communications filed an application to dissolve the WTTW-WYCC channel sharing agreement on June 1, 2022, announcing that the WYCC license would be surrendered after that date.
 The license was canceled on June 2, 2022.